ettoreciarcia/personal-website-hugo/content/posts/16-retrospective-resolution.md

 ---
 title: "Retrospective on 2023 and Resolution for 2024"
 date: 2023-12-26T20:51:43+01:00
-summary: "Un riepilogo di quanto successo nel 2022 e i miei obiettivi per il 2024"
+summary: "A summary of what happened in 2023 and my goals for 2024"
-draft: true
+draft: false
 cover:
   image: "../img/16/cover1.jpg"
 tags: [Chatting]